So Does God Allow It? Really!

 Notice it's "has given" - NOT "will give".
 It's not a question of us waiting for

 God to act; it's God who's waiting on us!
-We are in charge and if we do not use our
+We have the authority and if we do not use that

 authority then Satan operates unchecked as the 'god of this world'!